 Pearl couscous with savory chicken, carrots, and peas

-- Layer The Ingredients In The Pot: First, add the pearl couscous to the pot and then layer the shredded chicken on top.
-Next layer the peas and carrots on top of the shredded chicken.
+- Layer The Ingredients In The Pot: First, add the shredded chicken to the pot and then layer the pearl couscous on top.
+Next layer the peas and carrots on top of the shredded chicken and couscous.

 - Add The Chicken Stock And Seasonings: Add the salt and Goya seasoning packets to the chicken stock and stir them in until the seasonings are fully dissolved into the stock.
 Pour the seasoned stock over the ingredients in the pot.